petr-hanc/phtemper/README.md

 # phtemper
 Application for testing work with REST API, Java and Spring Boot.
-User can do CRUD operations with pairs time-temperature and get the longest period with temperatures in certain range.
+User can do CRUD operations with pairs time-temperature and get the longest period (starting and ending date) with temperatures in certain range.

-Contains unit and integration tests (with JUnit 4, EasyMock, MockMvc and TestRestTemplate) and Docker config. files.
+Contains unit and integration tests (with JUnit 4, EasyMock, MockMvc and TestRestTemplate) and Docker configuration files.

 API documentation: https://phtemper.docs.apiary.io/.